Sussex Trail Running with FLOCK Running (formerly) KARIBU

 Photo credit to Run with KARIBU

-Already the driving force behind Chichester based SupBikeRun (an alternative triathlon of paddleboarding, mountain biking and trail running – I mean honestly, what’s not to love?), three years ago, Sam launched the free trail running club, Run with KARIBU, with the core objective of getting more people to run off-road and explore the beauty and abundance of trails on their doorstep.
+Already the driving force behind Chichester-based SupBikeRun (an alternative triathlon of paddleboarding, mountain biking and trail running – I mean honestly, what’s not to love?), In 2017, Sam launched the free trail running club, Run with KARIBU, with the core objective of getting more people to run off-road and explore the beauty and abundance of trails on their doorstep.
 This really resonates with me as I’m a big believer there is much beauty and adventure to enjoy right on our own doorsteps if we just venture off-piste once in a while.
+Last year, Karibu was rebranded and became FLOCK Running.

 For a small fee there are all sorts of extra runs you can join too and tempted and teased by the lure of night runs, 16 km early rises, and even team trails (with prizes!), I wanted to find out more.
 So I asked Sam what it is that makes trail running both exhilarating and good for you at the same time and whether it’s the sort of thing that as (dare I say) a middle-aged woman I should really be thinking of majoring in.